What is an Oblique Bone Fracture?

 Some of these injuries are time-sensitive, so it is important to seek medical care as quickly as possible.
 In many cases, an oblique fracture will require surgical repair because the bones have been displaced.
 This can place families under an extreme amount of stress.
 It is vital for all families to know that help is available.

-Watch YouTube Video: Oblique Fracture.
-This video demonstrates step by step procedures to fix an oblique fracture.
+Watch YouTube Video: Oblique Fracture by Jenni Ngo.
+This video demonstrates step-by-step procedures to repair an oblique fracture.

 Ultimately, accidents can lead to a variety of injuries that might require surgery to repair.
 After surgery, an individual often spends a few nights in a hospital recovering.
 This can be a challenging time for a family.
 For help following an accident with injuries, it is helpful to meet with an injury lawyer.
 A trained attorney can help families by: